watzcraft/HauntingHouse/sphinx/source/part3.rst

 is the private key) and /home/<user>/.ssh/id\_rsa.pub (the public key).

-Now, whatever way you prefer to do so, you must add the public key you just created to the list of authorized keys in the ssh configuration on the server.
+Now, whatever way you prefer to do so, you must add the public key you just created for the client to the list of authorized keys in the *ssh* configuration on the server.
+This will enable future passwordless logins of this "authorized" client on the server machine.

 -  lookup the .ssh directory in the home directory of the target user on the server ( in this case /home/pi/.ssh).
 If it does not exist,